 Our results of operations could be adversely affected by general conditions in the global economy and in the global financial markets.
-For example, the global financial crisis caused extreme volatility and disruptions in the capital and credit markets.
+For example, the global financial crisis caused extreme volatility and disruptions in the capital and credit markets and the recent and ongoing armed conflict in Ukraine may have similar impacts on the global financial markets.
 A severe or prolonged economic downturn, such as a global financial crisis, could result in a variety of risks to our business, including, weakened demand for our product candidates and our ability to raise additional capital when needed on acceptable terms, if at all.
 A weak or declining economy could also strain our suppliers, possibly resulting in supply disruptions.
 Any of the foregoing could harm our business, and we cannot anticipate all of the ways in which the current economic climate and financial market conditions could adversely impact our business.